 - Medicare looks at the modified adjusted gross income (MAGI) reported on your IRS tax return from 2 years ago to determine if you pay higher monthly premiums for Part B and Part D.

 - If your income decreases due to a life event such as the death of a spouse, work stoppage or a divorce, you can appeal to Social Security for lowered premium costs.

-If you are age 65+, you may be one of the 48 million people who are currently enrolled in Medicare plans that provide the Medicare Part D drug benefit—and you are likely concerned about the cost of prescription drugs.
+If you are age 65+, you may be one of the approximately 50 million people who are currently enrolled in Medicare plans that provide the Medicare Part D drug benefit—and you are likely concerned about the cost of prescription drugs.

 With Medicare, the options can seem overwhelming.
 Costs and coverages can vary widely.
 So as part of your retirement income planning, it's important to get the Medicare decisions right.

 Many older Americans are working longer and continuing to earn income well into their 60s and 70s.
 This income can help boost their retirement security, but it may also mean they face higher Medicare premiums.

 The high(er) cost of Medicare Part B and Part D